lightamadi-stack/BugSigDBcuration/Blood-Bacterial-16S-rRNA-Gene-Alterations-in-Women-with-Polycystic-Ovary-Syndrome/README.md

 - Sample size: 48 total (24 PCOS, 24 healthy controls)
 - Groups compared:
     - Group 1: Women with newly diagnosed PCOS (Rotterdam criteria)
-    - Group 2: healthy women without history of PCOS Confounders reported/controlled: Age and BMI differed significantly between groups but were not adjusted for in any differential abundance analysis.
+    - Group 2: Healthy women without history of PCOS Confounders reported/controlled: Age and BMI differed significantly between groups but were not adjusted for in any differential abundance analysis.
 No covariate adjustment was performed

 ---